top of page

 A young man with dark, curly hair, wearing a white ribbed tank top and dark jeans, leans casually against a red metal structure, looking off to the side.

 Young boys today are constantly bombarded with unrealistic body ideals from various media.
-Images of what's considered the "perfect" male physique, like the one subtly presented here, can significantly impact their developing self-image and contribute to immense social media pressure.
+Images of what's considered the 'perfect' male physique, like the one subtly presented here, can significantly impact their developing self-image and contribute to immense social media pressure.
 This pursuit often creates a perilous trap, pushing them towards unhealthy behaviors in an attempt to conform.

 The pressure on young boys today to conform to an idealized, often hyper-muscular, male physique is immense.
 Fueled by social media, competitive sports, and a pervasive "gainz" culture, this pursuit can quickly veer into dangerous territory, leading them down paths of steroid use and other performance-enhancing drugs (PEDs).